Paris Notre Dame Gargoyles

 Legendary stone creatures Notre Dame cathedral

-FAQs about Paris Notre Dame gargoyle
+FAQs about Paris Notre Dame Gargoyles

 The gargoyles are stone sculptures designed to drain rainwater and serve as symbolic guardians of the cathedral.